HannahMarieWieser/React-Github-User-Card/README.md

 ## STEP 2 - Display the User Data

--[] Pass the data to the component that will be displaying it -[x] Build out a user card using the data that the Github API returns to you
+-[x] Pass the data to the component that will be displaying it -[x] Build out a user card using the data that the Github API returns to you
   - You may reference your old project for this, or you may wish to build this from scratch yourself

 ## STEP 3 - Fetch the User's Followers

--[] When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/<Your github name>/followers -[] Set that data to state as well, and display the data in your app
+-[x] When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/<Your github name>/followers -[x] Set that data to state as well, and display the data in your app

 ## STEP 4 - Style the User Card